-- Open the NetBackup MS SQL Client interface. - 2 Select the host and instance you want to access.
-See "Selecting the SQL Server host and instance" on page 209. - 3 Select File > Backup SQL Server objects. - In the Backup Microsoft SQL Server Objects dialog box, in the left pane, select the database instance. - 5 In the right pane, select a database that you want to back up. - For the Type of Backup, select one of the following: - Create a template for partial backup. - Create a template for partial differential backup. - 7 Select the backup options. - 8 Click Backup. - In the Save Script As dialog box, specify a file name and click OK. - 10 When you are prompted to open the template, click Yes.
+- 1 Open the NetBackup MS SQL Client interface. - 2 Select the host and instance you want to access.

+- 3 Select File > Backup SQL Server objects. - 4 In the Backup Microsoft SQL Server Objects dialog box, in the left pane, select the database instance. - 5 In the right pane, select a database that you want to back up. - 6 For the Type of Backup, select one of the following: - Create a template for partial backup. - Create a template for partial differential backup. - 7 Select the backup options. - 8 Click Backup. - 9 In the Save Script As dialog box, specify a file name and click OK. - 10 When you are prompted to open the template, click Yes.